What is abortion?

-Many young women and girls can experience an unplanned pregnancy, for many different reasons.
+Many women and girls can experience an unplanned pregnancy, for many different reasons.
 Some decide not to continue with the pregnancy and to have an abortion.
 Others choose to continue with the pregnancy and choose parenting or adoption.

 If you are experiencing an unplanned pregnancy, you may wish to speak to a pregnancy counsellor.
 The Irish Family Planning Association (IFPA) operates free and non-judgmental pregnancy counselling at 11 locations across Ireland and provides information on all your options.
 To make an appointment, call the IFPA National Pregnancy Helpline 1850 49 50 51 (Monday-Friday, 9am-5pm).